 Temporary car insurance – also known as one-day or short-term car insurance – gives you cover by the hour, week or month.

-The idea is this will work out cheaper than taking out an annual policy and cancelling it, where you'd usually pay admin fees.
-Plus, it means if you have an accident, it's your own insurance you need to claim on, and you don't affect anyone else's cover.
+The idea is this will work out cheaper than taking out an annual car insurance policy and cancelling it, where you'd usually pay admin fees.
+Plus, it means if you have an accident, it's your own insurance you need to claim on, and you don't affect anyone else's cover or their no claims discount.

 Most temporary insurers give comprehensive cover as standard